-For more information on pianist’s injuries, see: http://pianomap.com/injuries/
+For more information on piano injuries, see: http://pianomap.com/injuries/

 How do I avoid injury?

 This can be an extremely subtle problem, with far-reaching consequences.
-Pianists who are prone to playing-related injuries usually have a stressed physical and psychological approach to their daily lives, and it can be difficult to change this.
+What's more, pianists who are prone to playing-related injuries usually have a stressed physical and psychological approach to their daily lives, and it can be difficult to change this.
 However, I know some pianists who swear that after a short course of lessons with one particular teacher, they were cured.
-If you are injured, I hope you find that kind of assistance!
+So, if you are injured, I hope you find that kind of assistance!

 Meditation, yoga, Alexander Technique, the Taubman approach, etc., can all be very useful in uncovering and correcting the causes of injury.